UofT-DSI/onboarding/onboarding_documents/submissions.md

 3. Errors during the pull request process, such as targeting the wrong branch or not resolving conflicts properly.
 4. Misunderstanding the purpose of keeping `main` as the stable, deployable branch, leading to direct edits or merges.

-To update your `main` branch so that it no longer includes your `assignment` changes, follow one of the options listed below.
-The commands listed below are for restoring the `main` branch of `shell` repository to its original state.
+For example, if you want to restore the `main` branch of `shell` repository to its original state so that it no longer includes the changes that were made to the `assignment` branch, follow one of the options listed below.

 ### **Option 1**